Culture of Italy: Theatre

-In Commedia dell'arte, female roles were played by women, documented as early as the 1560s, making them the first known professional actresses in Europe since antiquity.
-Lucrezia Di Siena, whose name is on a contract of actors from 10 October 1564, has been referred to as the first Italian actress known by name, with Vincenza Armani and Barbara Flaminia as the first primadonnas and the first well documented actresses in Europe.
+In the commedia dell'arte, female roles were played by women, documented as early as the 1560s, making them the first known professional actresses in Europe since antiquity.
+Lucrezia Di Siena, whose name is on a contract of actors from 10 October 1564, has been referred to as the first Italian actress known by name, with Vincenza Armani and Barbara Flaminia as the first primadonnas and the first well-documented actresses in Europe.

 The Ballet dance genre also originated in Italy.
 It began during the Italian Renaissance court as an outgrowth of court pageantry, where aristocratic weddings were lavish celebrations.
 Court musicians and dancers collaborated to provide elaborate entertainment for them.
 Domenico da Piacenza was one of the first dancing masters.
 Along with his students, Antonio Cornazzano and Guglielmo Ebreo, he was trained in dance and responsible for teaching nobles the art.
-Da Piacenza left one work: De arte saltandi et choreus ducendi (On the art of dancing and conducting dances), which was put together by his students.
+Da Piacenza left one work: De arte saltandi et choreus ducendi ('On the art of dancing and conducting dances'), which was put together by his students.

-At first, ballets were woven in to the midst of an opera to allow the audience a moment of relief from the dramatic intensity.
-By the mid-seventeenth century, Italian ballets in their entirety were performed in between the acts of an opera.
+At first, ballets were woven into the midst of an opera to allow the audience a moment of relief from the dramatic intensity.
+By the mid-17th century, Italian ballets in their entirety were performed in between the acts of an opera.
 Over time, Italian ballets became part of theatrical life: ballet companies in Italy's major opera houses employed an average of four to twelve dancers; in 1815 many companies employed anywhere from eighty to one hundred dancers.

 Carlo Goldoni, who wrote a few scenarios starting in 1734, superseded the comedy of masks and the comedy of intrigue by representations of actual life and manners through the characters and their behaviours.
-He rightly maintained that Italian life and manners were susceptible of artistic treatment such as had not been given them before.
+He rightly maintained that Italian life and manners were susceptible to artistic treatment such as had not been given them before.
 Italian theatre has been active in producing contemporary European work and in staging revivals, including the works of Luigi Pirandello and Dario Fo.

-The Teatro di San Carlo in Naples is the oldest continuously active venue for public opera in the world, opening in 1737, decades before both the Milan's La Scala and Venice's La Fenice theatres.
+The Teatro di San Carlo in Naples is the oldest continuously active venue for public opera in the world, opening in 1737, decades before both Milan's La Scala and Venice's La Fenice theatres.